 Demand generation is a data-driven marketing program leveraging the inbound methodology to drive awareness and interest throughout the entire buyer and customer lifecycle.
-Demand generation is focused on revenue creation and is most successful when executed through an integrated tech stack.

 A true demand generation strategy accounts for every touchpoint in the buyer’s journey — all the way from anonymous visitor to delighted customer and throughout the customer’s lifetime.
 It leverages data to align your marketing and sales teams, track marketing's contribution to revenue and, most importantly, drive growth for your organization.